pkhalaj/monkey-wrench/docs/source/static/chimp_models.rst

 The results are written as ``NetCDF4`` datasets to the provided output directory.
 Currently the only retrieved variable is ``dbz_mean``.
-Since CHIMP retrievals are probabilistic, the ``_mean`` suffix is added to the variable name highlight that it is the expected value of the retrieved posterior distribution.
+Since CHIMP retrievals are probabilistic, the ``_mean`` suffix is added to the variable name to highlight that it is the expected value of the retrieved posterior distribution.